vtrlx/cpong/README.txt

 usage of goto, itself called "defer".
 In Go's defer, a function call is "deferred" to just before the current function returns.
 In principle, this functions almost identically to goto-based deallocations, except the language doesn't need to implement the goto keyword at all.
-There are currently proposals to include defer in a future standard of the C language, so goto might not be as useful in the future.
+There are currently proposals to include defer in a future standard of the C language, so it is possible that in the future, goto will become a less ideal solution for this type of resource management.

 Further Reading
 ===============